Professional Learning Communities

-Teachers and principals say they need more consistent and frequent planning and collaboration time with their peers to improve student achievement.
-So students will be dismissed 90 minutes early from elementary schools and 60 minutes early from middle schools and the high school during the school year.
-Teachers will use the extra hour or so to work collaboratively on instructional improvements in a model called Professional Learning Communities.
+In response to teachers and principals asking for more consistent and frequent planning and collaboration time with their peers and to improve student achievement Durango School District 9-R is instituting a program of professional learning communities.
+To that end Students will be dismissed 90 minutes early from elementary schools and 60 minutes early from middle schools and high schools during the school year.
+Teachers will use the time to work collaboratively on instructional improvements in a model called Professional Learning Communities.

 What are Professional Learning Communities?

-Put simply, a professional learning community is a team of teachers who get together at least once a week to analyze how well teaching strategies and curriculum are working, how well individual students are learning what they need to learn, and to generate ideas on how to improve each student's performance.
+Put simply, a professional learning community is a team of teachers who collaborate about how well teaching strategies and curriculum are working, how well individual students are learning what they need to learn, and to generate ideas on how to improve each student's performance.

 More formally, a professional learning community is a model of school improvement developed by Richard DuFour, former superintendent of Adlai Stephenson High School in Illinois.
 Richard DuFour introduced the concept to Durango teachers during a series of workshops in 2004.
 In a professional learning community, teachers work as a collaborative team to ensure that struggling students receive additional time and support, and when teachers work together to address an individual students' needs, they apply more experience, knowledge, and training toward solving the learning problem than one teacher alone can do.

 The professional learning community's response to student learning includes several important components:

 - Timeliness.
 When a student has difficulty learning a concept as quickly as his peers in the classroom, he falls behind.
 In a professional learning community, teachers act immediately to provide intervention strategies to help the student learn and catch up with his peers.
 And when a student enters a class with mastery of the class content, teachers can provide enrichment or accelerated lessons to keep the student engaged.